The Dos and Don’ts of ‘Social Distancing’

 Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security: It depends on local context.
 If we’re in a situation where the disease has been shown to be spreading widely, I think people will start to want to stay home and not go out into crowded settings.

-Albert Ko, the chair of the epidemiology department, Yale School of Public Health: If you go to a crowded bar where you’re up one against another, that’s a lot different from going to a bar where you’re spread out.
+Albert Ko, the chair of the epidemiology department at the Yale School of Public Health: If you go to a crowded bar where you’re up one against another, that’s a lot different from going to a bar where you’re spread out.
 The CDC recommendations are to keep six to 10 feet away from other people.
 Bottom line, there’s no absolute indication not to go to bars and restaurants, but in practicing good public health—which is kind of a responsibility for everybody in the country—really think about how we can decrease those close contacts.

 Can I have a small group of friends over to my house for a dinner party or a board-game night?